Vipin-Gupta-07/Hospital-Management-System/README.md

-# Modern Hospital Management System
+# Modern Hospital Management System.

 A fully modern, responsive, and secure Hospital Management System built with a **FastAPI** backend (SQLite database) and a **React (Vite)** frontend.